 In 2019, Resilient Retreat was gifted 84 acres on Fruitville Road in Sarasota, Florida.
 Our vision was to utilize our beautiful property as a respite, a place where survivors of abuse and first responders/helping professionals throughout the United States can go for trauma retreats.

 Resilient Retreat recently opened a 18,000 sq ft Retreat Center that can accommodate up to 30 individuals to attend 1-3 day evidence-based retreats.
 Treatment rooms flank a community kitchen, great room, and dining room.
 Outdoor spaces include spacious porches, loggias, walking paths, a community garden, and a meditation pond.
 In addition, a 5,000 sq ft Community center provides two flexible rooms for 15-30 people for activities like support groups, movement-based programs, art-based programs, and meditations.

 In order to ensure that a multiple day/overnight retreat will be beneficial for a participant there are a few eligibility requirements and steps to attend the retreat.

 First, a participant can be added to the waitlist at anytime that they request.

-the next eligibility requirement is that a participant needs to have participated in at least 5 of our programs prior to being considered for an overnight retreat.
+The next eligibility requirement is that a participant engages in at least 5 of our programs prior to being considered for an overnight retreat.
 This allows the participant to become more familiar with Resilient Retreat and to make an informed decision on if a retreat could be a good fit.